YG (rapper): 2015–2019: Still Brazy, Stay Dangerous and 4Real 4Real

-2020–present: My Life 4Hunnid and Kommunity Service
+2020–present: My Life 4Hunnid, I Got Issues, Just Re'd Up 3

 As of 2020, YG has released a number of songs, including the protest track, "FTP (Fuck the Police)", with the video shot at a Black Lives Matter protest in Hollywood, following the murder of George Floyd.
 He also joined Public Enemy, alongside Nas, Questlove, and Rapsody, among others, at the 2020 BET Awards for a performance of Public Enemy's classic track "Fight the Power".
 On July 10, YG released the single "War", with a video where he is dressed as footballer Colin Kaepernick.

 On September 15, 2020, YG took to his social media to announce his new album My Life 4Hunnid, which was released on October 2, 2020.
 The album was entirely recorded during the COVID-19 pandemic and was "highly influenced" by 2Pac.
 The same week, he released the single "Money Mouf", with Saweetie and Tyga.
 On September 23, 2020, YG released the single, "Out on Bail", inspired by 2Pac's song of the same name.

+YG's 2014 song "Meet the Flockers" sparked accusations of racism against the Asian American community, especially Chinese Americans, in 2021.
+In the song, YG raps "First, you find a house and scope it out / Find a Chinese neighborhood, cause they don't believe in bank accounts."
+In the succeeding lyrics, YG describes a home invasion and burglary.
+Receiving little controversy when first released, over the years the song accumulated media attention, scrutiny, and protest.
+By 2021, community members, politicians such as San Francisco Supervisor Jane Kim, and YouTube employees demanded that the song be removed from YouTube.
+YouTube stated that the song's lyrics did violate its hate speech policies, but refused to remove the song on artistic grounds.
+YG has described "Meet the Flockers" as being representative of the culture he grew up in, and alluded to past experiences committing crimes.
+By 2021, the song was reuploaded to streaming platforms with the controversial lyrics edited out.

 On May 3, 2021, YG announced his first collaborative album, with Sacramento rapper Mozzy.
 It was announced under the working title Perfect Timing, but was later changed to Kommunity Service and released on May 21, 2021.
 The cover art serves as a tribute to late rapper DMX and the film Belly, in which he starred in.
 The album was supported by two singles: "Bompton to Oak Park" and "Perfect Timing" featuring Blxst.

-Other ventures
+Since his collaboration with Mozzy, YG has released two more projects: his sixth studio album, 2022's I Got Issues and 2024's Just Re'd Up 3.
+YG also performed at The Pop Out: Ken and Friends, a 2024 Kendrick Lamar concert occurring in the wake of the Lamar-Drake feud.